ofasgard/ungoliant/README.md

 ## TODO

+- Try to strip out servers that resolve to the same IP and have the same content?
+- Do more testing on representative examples.
 - Implement some actual spidering within the tool before passing it over to Burp/ZAP.
-- Rewrite the concurrency so it splits requests across multiple hosts instead of concentrating load on one host at a time.
-- Try to strip out servers that resolve to the same IP and have the same content?